sapegin/washingcode-book/manuscript/120_Linting.md

 This statement is totally disconnected from reality: in real projects, it’s often impossible or impractical to fix all issues before code hits production, and disallowing such comments will only lead to lower quality of the comments, not higher quality of the code.

-We talk more about comments, todo comments in particular, in the [Avoid comments](#avoid-comments) chapter.
+I> We talk more about comments, and todo comments in particular, in the [Avoid comments](#no-comments) chapter.

 ### [one-var](https://eslint.org/docs/latest/rules/one-var) and [vars-on-top](https://eslint.org/docs/latest/rules/vars-on-top)